Brighstoneus: Postcranial skeleton

 Eight dorsal (back) vertebrae are preserved in the holotype of Brighstoneus, as are six sacral vertebrae (those belonging to the sacrum, a mass of fused bones over the hips) and six caudal (tail) vertebrae.
 A relatively high ridge ran along much of Brighstoneus' vertebral column, reaching its apex over the base of the tail, where some neural spines were over 370% the height of the vertebral centra (the main bodies of the vertebrae).

 Classification

 In 2021, Jeremy Lockwood and colleagues performed a series of phylogenetic analyses which placed Brighstoneus in the Iguanodontia.
 In most analyses, it was found to be more basal in the Hadrosauriformes, in a polytomy with related forms including the British Barilium, Hypselospinus, Iguanodon and Mantellisaurus.
 In an analysis excluding two new characters describing the nasal and ilium, resolution within Hadrosauriformes could be found, with Brightstoneus recovered outside of the Hadrosauriformes as a sister species of Ouranosaurus as seen below.

-A 2025 study describing a new Wessex Formation iguanodont, Istiorachis, recovered Brighstoneus at the base of Hadrosauroidea.
+In their 2024 description of Comptonatus, another Wessex Formation iguanodont, Lockwood and colleagues published an updated version of this phylogenetic matrix, recovering Brighstoneus as the earliest-diverging member of Hadrosauroidea within Hadrosauriformes, rather than as the sister to Ouranosaurus outside of this clade.
+In their 2025 study describing Istiorachis, yet another Wessex iguanodont, Lockwood et al. recovered comparable results in their better-resolved trees.

+Using a novel phylogenetic matrix for their description of the Portuguese hadrosauroid Cariocecus bocagei, Bertozzo et al. (2025) recovered this taxon as the sister taxon to a clade formed by Comptonatus and Brighstoneus.
+These taxa were placed within the Hadrosauroidea, diverging after the Iguanodontidae.
+A study by Huang and colleagues (2026) using an updated version of this matrix recovered a comparable clade.
+The results of the former study are displayed in the cladogram below: